mimminou/PDBASER/README.md

 - 4EY7.pdb with no metadata, found it to be lighter this way, and the original file will still remain.
 - chain 'A' File with no ligand / water molecules.
-- all ligand residues in that chain ( in this example it's only one, E20 )
+- all hetero residues in that chain ( in this example, there is E20, NAG, ED0 and others but the main ligand is E20 )